-Phenology Talkbacks are an opportunity for listeners to connect with the station thru one of our favorite things: nature!
-Each week, listeners and students report observations and present questions to our resident phenologist, John Latimer.
+Phenology Talkbacks are an opportunity for our community to connect with the station thru nature… Each week listeners and students report observations and present questions to our resident phenologist John Latimer.

 If you are a teacher interested in getting your class on the phenology trail, John has created a whole phenology curriculum!
 Send him an email for more information!

 This week we heard about last monarch sightings, tents collapsing, a massive ginko leaf drop and much more!